Learn about actual and potential costs

 How risky is the supply chain?

-There is a medium level of supply chain risk in the printing and writing paper market, which reduces buyer power by exposing buyers to the risks of higher prices or disrupted supply.
-Suppliers depend on wood pulp, which is the primary input for market products, and accounts for about 30.0%...
+There is a high level of supply chain risk in the printing and writing paper market, which reduces buyer power by exposing buyers to the risks of higher prices or disrupted supply.
+Supply chain risk in this market stems mainly from inputs such as wood pulp, which is the primary...
 Subscribe to learn more.